Gethsemane: Location

-William McClure Thomson, author of The Land and the Book, first published in 1880, wrote: "When I first came to Jerusalem, and for many years afterward, this plot of ground was open to all whenever they chose to come and meditate beneath its very old olive trees.
+William McClure Thomson, in his The Land and the Book, first published in 1859, wrote: "When I first came to Jerusalem, and for many years afterward, this plot of ground was open to all whenever they chose to come and meditate beneath its very old olive trees.
 The Latins, however, have within the last few years succeeded in gaining sole possession, and have built a high wall around it.
 The Greeks have invented another site a little to the north of it.
 My own impression is that both are wrong.
 The position is too near the city, and so close to what must have always been the great thoroughfare eastward, that our Lord would scarcely have selected it for retirement on that dangerous and dismal night.
 I am inclined to place the garden in the secluded vale several hundred yards to the north-east of the present Gethsemane."

 All of the foregoing is based on long-held tradition and the conflating of the synoptic accounts of Mark (14:31) and Matthew (26:36) with the Johannine account (John 18:1).
 Mark and Matthew record that Jesus went to "a place called the oil press (Gethsemane)" and John states he went to a garden near the Kidron Valley.
 Modern scholarship acknowledges that the exact location of Gethsemane is unknown.